Euler transformation for multiple $q$-hypergeometric series from wall-crossing formula of $K$-theoretic vortex partition function: Kajihara transformation as wall-crossing formula

 Let us evaluate the contour integral in \eqref{eq:contour1}.
-The contour is determined by the Jeffrey-Kirwan (JK) residues which correlated with the sign of the 1d FI-parameter $\zeta$ in the SQM \cite{Hori:2014tda}.
+The contour is determined by the Jeffrey-Kirwan (JK) residues, which are correlated with the sign of the 1d FI parameter $\zeta$ in the SQM \cite{Hori:2014tda}.
 The JK residues are evaluated as follows \cite{Hwang:2017kmk}.